omnigroup/OmniGroup/README.markdown

 Xcode
 -------------------

-- We currently use Xcode 9 beta 6 for all platforms.
+- We currently use Xcode 9.1 and 9.2 beta 2 for all platforms.
 You'll probably have the best results if you do too.
 - Add the projects you want to your workspace.
 - Take a look in the Workspaces directory for a sample workspace for the TextEditor iPad example app.

 Supported Targets
 ----------------------

-- We require iOS 11 and Mac OS X 10.11.
+- We require iOS 11 and Mac OS X 10.12.

 Configuring the Source
 ----------------------